A Course in Interacting Particle Systems: Application to the Ising model

 \section{Application to the Ising model}

 The Ising model with Glauber dynamics has been introduced in Section~\ref{S:IsingPotts}.
-So far, we have not show how to represent the generator of this interacting particle system in terms of local maps.
+So far, we have not shown how to represent the generator of this interacting particle system in terms of local maps.
 In the present section, we will fill this gap.
+We willl only consider the ferromagnetic case $\bet\geq 0$.
 As an application of the theory developed so far, we will then show that the Ising model with Glauber dynamics is well-defined for all values of its parameter, and ergodic for $\bet$ sufficiently small.
 Our construction will also prepare for the next chapter, where we discuss monotone interacting particle systems, by showing that the Ising model with Glauber dynamics can be represented in monotone maps.

 We recall from Section~\ref{S:IsingPotts} that the Ising model with Glauber dynamics on a graph $(\La,E)$ is the interacting particle system with state space $\{-1,+1\}^\La$ and dynamics such that

 where